 Training your dog can be a lot of fun, but getting all the details right is essential.
 So take time to prepare to train your dog before you start.

 Remember, training your dog takes time, so be patient.
 Don’t get discouraged when things don’t go as planned.
-Instead, use this as an opportunity to understand how your dog thinks and learns.
+Instead, use this to understand how your dog thinks and learns.